-The Board of Education has adopted Policy 3002, Parental Involvement, to express its strong support for the involvement of parents in their children's education.
+The Board of Education has adopted Policy 3002, Parent and Family Engagement, to express its strong support for the involvement of parents and families in their children's education.
 The Policy was adopted, in part, to meet the requirements of Title I of the Elementary and Secondary Education Act of 1965.
 The purpose of this administrative regulation is to assure that Policy 3002 is fully implemented and all legal requirements are met.

-For purposes of this administrative regulation, the School District will follow the statutory definition of parental involvement:
+For purposes of this administrative regulation, the School District will follow the statutory definition of Parent and Family Engagement:

-Parental involvement means the participation of parents in regular, two-way, and meaningful communication involving students' academic learning and other school activities, including ensuring \Box (A) that parents play an integral role in assisting their child's learning; (B) that parents are encouraged to be actively involved in their child's education at school; (C) that parents are full partners in their child's education and are included, as appropriate, in decision-making and on advisory committees to assist in the education of their child; and, (D) the carrying out of other activities such as those described in 20 USC 6318 on parent and family engagement.
+Parent and Family Engagement means the participation of parents and families in regular, twoway, and meaningful communication involving students' academic learning and other school activities, including ensuring \Box (A) that parents/family play an integral role in assisting their child's learning; (B) that parents/families are encouraged to be actively involved in their child's education at school; (C) that parents/family are full partners in their child's education and are included, as appropriate, in decision-making and on advisory committees to assist in the education of their child; and, (D) the carrying out of other activities such as those described in 20 USC 6318 on parent and family engagement.

 The School District's Director of Elementary Education and Secondary Education will also undertake school review and improvement.
-The purpose will be to determine the assistance that will be offered to individual schools to develop parental involvement activities to improve their children's academic achievement,
+The purpose will be to determine the assistance that will be offered to individual schools to develop Parent and Family Engagement activities to improve their children's academic achievement.